emarcey/cicerone/glossary/brewing/terms.clean.md

 	-  common in Belgian beers
 	-  German, usually just weizen beers

+# Bottling
+-  took off in 19th century when glass became cheaper
+-  common variations
+	-  returnable bottles
+		-  becoming far less popular
+		-  uses tunnel pasteurizer, which pasteurizes beer
+	-  aseptic bottles
+		-  no tunnel pasteurizer
+		-  uses flash pasteurization or sterile filtration
+		-  smaller simpler line, but no pasteurization -> more demands on filler, hygiene, quality control
+	-  plastic bottles
+		-  made possible in the 90s
+		-  not as breakable
+		-  common globally, but not in US
+	-  manual or semi-manual
+		-  small breweries
+		-  bottle-conditioned/barrel-aged

+# Bright Tank
+-  (or brite tank) is a tank used to hold beer in preparation for packaging, where carbonation occurs, and, in the US, measurements are taken for tax reporting

 # Burton Union System
 -  wood barrel fermentation system used in Burton-on-Trent, England in 19th century
 -  also called Union Set